Skip to main content

 3

-Year 3-5: Senior Reactor Operator / Shift Supervisor ($130K-$180K)Licensed SRO directing control room operations.
+Year 3-5: Senior Reactor Operator ($130K-$180K)Licensed SRO directing control room operations.
 Shift supervisor manages the entire operating crew.
-Some veterans pursue nuclear engineering degrees (GI Bill) for management track.
+Engineering degree (GI Bill) opens management track.

 4

-Year 5+: Plant Manager / Director of Nuclear Operations ($160K-$250K+)Senior management overseeing plant operations, outage planning, and NRC compliance.
-Engineering degree preferred but not always required for experienced operators.
+Year 5+: Plant Manager / Director ($160K-$250K+)Senior management overseeing plant operations, outage planning, and NRC compliance.

 Electrical / Utility Track